Document type: National Strategy

 In January 2023, Germany and Norway issued a Joint Statement on Hydrogen Cooperation (part of a wider Joint Declaration on German-Norwegian Partnership on Climate, Renewable Energy and Green Industry) confirming a common intent to ensure a large-scale supply of hydrogen with the necessary infrastructure from Norway to Germany by 2030.
 The two countries commissioned a joint feasibility study to assess large-scale transport of hydrogen from Norway to Germany, and CO2-transport from Germany to Norway.
-The results of the study are to be presented in the (northern) spring of 2023.
+A hydrogen value chain summary report of the German-Norway Energy Cooperation Joint Feasibility Study was released in November 2023.

 Coincident to this bilateral strategic partnership initiative, RWE AG and Equinor AS announced a strategic energy partnership, including plans to jointly invest in flexible hydrogen-ready gas-fired power plants in Germany with a total capacity of 3 gigawatts by 2030 (the investments being contingent on the construction of a hydrogen pipeline between Norway and Germany and a German hydrogen downstream infrastructure).